Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Experiment Implementation

 \subsection{Experiment design}

-We select eight linearly-spaced values of Alice's transmission duration $T\in[1, 8]$ s.
-For each value of $T$, we conduct $N=150$ independent trials using distinct transmission packets described in Section \ref{subsec:radio_comms}.
-Before we begin our experiment, we estimate Willie's SNR using a $500$ 0.5 second calibration transmission with a modified version of the data-packet described in subsection~\ref{subsec:radio_comms}: every fifth pulse slot in the Alice-on segment is used to transmit a random bit and Alice-off segment is deleted.
+We select eight logarithmically-spaced values of Alice's transmission duration $T\in[10^{-0.3}, 10^{0.75}]$ s.
+For each value of $T$, we conduct $N=\N$ independent trials using distinct transmission packets described in Section \ref{subsec:radio_comms}.
+Before we begin our experiment, we estimate Willie's SNR using a $20$ two-second calibration transmission with a modified version of the data packet from Section~\ref{subsec:radio_comms}: every fifth pulse slot in the Alice-on segment is used to transmit a random bit, and the Alice-off segment is deleted.
 The SNR is computed from the mean power values of the pilot, pulse, and noise, and the full estimator is detailed in Appendix~\ref{ap:snr}.
-We use the SNR estimate to compute $\zeta=\alpha_n\sqrt{n}=\left(\mathrm{SNR}\sqrt{1+r_{p/q}^4}\right)^{-1}\sqrt{32\log\left(\frac{1}{1-2\delta^2}\right)n_s}$.
-We set $\delta=0.05$ and use the result to compute $\alpha_n$ for each value of $T$.
-This is used to generate random vectors $\vec{t}$ with pulse locations used by Alice to transmit for each trial.
+We use the SNR estimate to compute $\zeta=\alpha_n\sqrt{n}=$, where $n=n_pn_s$ and $\alpha_n$ is in \eqref{eq:anreq}.
+We set $\delta=0.07$ and use the result to compute $\alpha_n$ for each value of $T$.
+This models Alice following the SRL.
+We also evaluate two scenarios when Alice carelessly does not follow the SRL, where $\alpha_n=\{6.6\times 10^{-4},3.31\times^{10^{-3}}\}$, the first corresponding to $\alpha_n$ for the SRL at $T=10^{-0.3}$ s.
+We use these three values of $\alpha_n$ to generate random vectors $\vec{t}$ with pulse locations used by Alice to transmit for each trial.

-\subsection{Results}
+\section{Results}